Cromer - That's Nice!

 On the same day a fire breaks out on board an Italian ferry off the Greek island of Corfu.
 Over 400 people are rescued; at least 10 lose their lives.

-The 2015 New Year Honours list is published on 30th December: among those honoured are Joan Collins, Mary Quant, Esther Rantzen and Kristin Scott Thomas, who become dames; John Hurt, who receives a knighthood; and James Corden and Sheridan Smith, who are awareded OBEs.
+The 2015 New Year Honours list is published on 30th December: among those honoured are Joan Collins, Mary Quant, Esther Rantzen and Kristin Scott Thomas, who become dames; John Hurt, who receives a Knighthood; and James Corden and Sheridan Smith, who are awarded OBEs.

 |In the Charts